frederic-perez/AmE-dictionary/data/dictionary.md

 __sadistic__ _adj_
 __safe and sound__ _adj_ Having come to no harm, especially after being exposed to danger.
 __safe house__
-__safe word__ _n_ :four: (safeword) A specific, previously agreed-upon word which, when spoken during BDSM role-play, tells the dominant partner to immediately stop the activity, to protect the physical and psychological safety of the submissive partner. _Do you have a safe word?_
+__safe word__ _n_ :five: (safeword) A specific, previously agreed-upon word which, when spoken during BDSM role-play, tells the dominant partner to immediately stop the activity, to protect the physical and psychological safety of the submissive partner. _Do you have a safe word?_
 __safe-conduct__ _n_ _The Prince’s chief knights came under safe-conduct to parley in person._
 __safecracker__ _n_ One who breaks into safes in order to steal items from them.
 __safeguard<sup>1</sup>__ _n_ :three::hammer: